jido/Quantity/README.md

 0111111111111111111111111111eeee
 ~~~

-There is no space left to store decimal digits, so the quantity just corresponds to a unit of magnitude 10ⁿ where n goes up to 95.
+There is no space left to store decimal digits, so the quantity just corresponds to a unit of magnitude 10ⁿ where _n_ goes up to 95.

-The exponent bit pattern `1111` is reserved for Infinity.
+The exponent bit pattern `1111` is reserved for _Infinity_.

 # Small quantity and large quantity

 ## Going small

-The same design could be applied to 16 bit values, with 14 bits used to store numbers from 0 to 9,999 and an extension bit for larger values:
+The same design could be applied to 16 bit values, with 14 bits used to store numbers from _0_ to _9,999_ and an extension bit for larger values:

 ~~~
 sxkkkkuuuuuuuuuu